 Many employer plans match a percentage of your contributions.
 If your employer offers this program, it would be wise to contribute at least enough to receive the full match.
 Contributing more would be better, but you also might consider funding your IRA, especially if the contributions are deductible.

 Along with the flexibility and control offered by the IRA, holding assets in both types of accounts, with different underlying investments, could help diversify your portfolio.
 Diversification is a method used to help manage investment risk; it does not guarantee a profit or protect against investment loss.

 Rules and Limits

 Contributions to employer-sponsored plans and traditional IRAs are generally made on a pre-tax or tax-deductible basis and accumulate tax deferred.
 Distributions are taxed as ordinary income and may be subject to a 10% federal income tax penalty if withdrawn prior to age 59½ (with certain exceptions).
 Nondeductible contributions to a traditional IRA are not taxable when withdrawn, but any earnings are subject to ordinary income tax.
-Required minimum distributions (RMDs) from employer-sponsored plans and traditional IRAs must begin for the year you reach age 72 (70½ if you were born before July 1, 1949).
+Required minimum distributions (RMDs) from employer-sponsored plans and traditional IRAs must begin for the year you reach age 73 (up from 72 prior to 2023).
 However, you are generally not required to take distributions from an employer plan as long as you still work for that employer.